mimblewimble/grin/doc/pow/pow.md

 Cuckoo Cycles is an algorithm meant to detect cycles in a bipartite graph of N nodes and M edges.
 In plainer terms, a bipartite graph is one in which nodes are separated into two separate groupings.
-In the case of the Cuckoo hashtable in Cuckoo Cycles, one side of the graph is an array numbered with odd indices (up to the size of the graph), and the other numbered with even indices.
+In the case of the Cuckoo hashtable in Cuckoo Cycles, one side of the graph is an array numbered with odd indices (up to the size of the graph), and the other is numbered with even indices.
 A node is simply a numbered 'space' on either side of the Cuckoo Table, and an Edge is a line connecting two nodes on opposite sides.
-The simple graph below, denotes just such a graph, with 4 nodes in the 'even' side (top), 4 nodes on the odd side (bottom) and zero Edges (i.e. no lines connecting any nodes.)
+The simple graph below, denotes just such a graph, with 4 nodes on the 'even' side (top), 4 nodes on the odd side (bottom) and zero Edges (i.e. no lines connecting any nodes.)

 ![alt text](images/cuckoo_base_numbered_minimal.png)